Parasteatoda tepidariorum

+Distribution

+Parasteatoda tepidariorum is native to Asia but has been introduced to Canada, the USA, South America, Europe, Morocco, Turkey, the Caucasus, Russia (Europe to Far East), Saint Helena, South Africa, the Seychelles, New Zealand, and Hawaii.

+In South Africa, the species has been sampled from the provinces Gauteng, Eastern Cape, and Western Cape.
+Notable locations include Mountain Zebra National Park and Robben Island.

+Habitat and ecology

+This species constructs three-dimensional webs in dark corners and is frequently found around buildings.

+In South Africa, Parasteatoda tepidariorum inhabits areas at altitudes from 1246 to 1513 m above sea level and has been sampled from the Fynbos, Nama Karoo, and Savanna biomes.

 Description

 Appearance

 Common house spiders are variable in color from tan to nearly black, frequently with patterns of differing shades on their body.
 Females are generally between 5 and 6 mm long, and males are generally between 3.8 and 4.7 mm long.
 They can be an inch (2.5 cm) or more across with legs outspread.
+The average female body mass is about 37.7 mg.
 P. tepidariorum is similar in body shape to widow spiders.
 Males have a less bulbous abdomen than females.
 Common house spiders' size and coloration allow the spiders to blend into the background and escape notice.

 Life cycle

 This species can live for more than a year after reaching maturity.
 Females suspend their egg sacs in their webs; the spherical egg sacs have a tan papery outer layer.
-Each egg sac contains from 150200 eggs, with a single female producing 1520 egg sacs in its lifetime.
+Females produce clutches containing mean of 149 eggs.
+Each egg measures about 0.59 mm in diameter and weighs around 0.12 mg.
 The spiderlings remain in the mother's web for several days after coming out of the egg sac.

 Diet and predation

-Common house spiders usually feed on small insects and household pests such as flies, mosquitoes, ants and wasps.
-They can randomly attack grasshoppers, butterflies, cockroaches or other spiders depending on their size.
+Common house spiders usually feed on small insects and household pests.
 If the prey is too agile, the spider will try shooting web at it from a distance before pulling the thread toward itself.
 Bigger females can also attract baby skinks inside their web by leaving fly remains hanging in it.
 Once its food dries out, the spider usually drops it to the floor in order to free space in its web, instead of destroying and rebuilding it or changing its location.